Topic "Allergies" in Vietnamese - total 13 documentsTitle: Anaphylaxis

 Title: Asthma and allergy

 Summary: Due to the close link between asthma and allergy, it can be more difficult to manage your asthma if your allergies are not managed well also.
-Our guide shows you management and treatment options for for those living with asthma and allergies
+Our guide shows you management and treatment options for those living with asthma and allergies

 Title: Fact sheet for parents of children at risk of anaphylaxis

 Summary: Anaphylaxis is the most severe form of allergic reaction and is potentially life threatening.
 It usually occurs rapidly after exposure to a food, insect or medicine to which a person may already be allergic.
 Anaphylaxis must always be treated as a medical emergency and requires immediate treatment with adrenaline.